Nice for What: Critical reception

+In 2021, The Guardian ranked it number-one on their list of 'Drake's 30 Greatest songs'.
+Billboard staff placed it at number one on their 2024 list ranking all 321 Drake songs that reached the Hot 100 at the time.

 Commercial performance

 In the United States, Drake became the first artist to have a new number-one debut replace his former number-one debut ("God's Plan") at the top of the Hot 100.
 It debuted with 88,000 downloads sold and 60.4 million streams.
 "Nice for What" became the 30th song in Billboard history to enter at number one.
 It also became Drake's fifth US number-one song overall and third as a lead artist.
 The song also became the first song to debut on the Mainstream R&B/Hip-Hop chart in the top 10.
 "Nice for What" topped the Hot 100 for four consecutive weeks before it was replaced on May 14, 2018, by Childish Gambino's "This Is America".
 It then returned for a fifth non-consecutive week at the number one spot on the issue date June 2, 2018.
 On the issue dated July 14, 2018, "Nice for What" became the first song to reach number one in four nonconsecutive runs.
 It topped the Hot 100 for eight nonconsecutive weeks.
 On July 21, 2018, it was replaced at the top by another Drake song, “In My Feelings” and slipped to the number four spot.
 It ultimately remained in the top ten for 17 weeks.